-During the summer of 2010, IRIS, in collaboration with the USGS/GSN, GSN Standing Committee and Networks Operations at ASL and UCSD, will embark on a review of GSN data quality and the development of new procedures for assessing waveform quality and reporting data quality issues to users.
-This effort is being undertaken to assure that the quality of data from the GSN is as high as possible and that the quality status of each station is openly represented to the data user community.
+During the summer of 2010, IRIS, in collaboration with the USGS/GSN, GSN Standing Committee and Networks Operations at ASL and UCSD, embarked on a review of GSN data quality.
+The primary objectives of this effort was to develop new procedures for waveform quality assessment and accurately openly report data quality issues for each station to the user community.

-- Reports from the Lamont Waveform Quality Control Center (WQC) and studies by ASL and IDA have documented a number of significant problems with the long-period response of some of the aging STS-1 seismometers.
-The WQC reports also document a number of other problems with completeness and accuracy of metadata for some GSN stations.
-The 2010 review will carefully document these response and metadata issues and report these to the user community.
+- Reports from the Lamont Waveform Quality Control Center (WQC) and studies by ASL and IDA documented a number of significant problems with the long-period response of some of the aging STS-1 seismometers.
+The WQC reports also documented a number of other problems with completeness and accuracy of metadata for some GSN stations.
+The 2010 review carefully documented these response and metadata issues and reported them to the user community.

-- With the completion of the major installation phase of the GSN and recent funding to recapitalize the recording equipment in the network and add secondary broadband sensors where before there were none, it will soon be possible to remotely calibrate all sensors and provide inter-sensor comparisons.
-Procedures are now being developed to exploit this enhanced capability to routinely calibrate and report on full instrument response.
+- With the completion of the major installation phase of the GSN, and funding to recapitalize the recording equipment in the network and add secondary broadband sensors where before there were none, it was possible to remotely calibrate all sensors and provide inter-sensor comparisons.
+Procedures were developed to exploit this enhanced capability to routinely calibrate and report on full instrument response.

-- With the increasing similarities between the instrumentation technologies used by the GSN and other IRIS programs, especially the USArray Transportable Array, there is an opportunity to establish “pan-IRIS” metrics and procedures for tracking and reporting on data quality.
-Representatives from all IRIS programs will be involved in the data quality initiative and seek synergies for enhanced quality control and reporting across all programs.
+- With the increasing similarities between the instrumentation technologies used by the GSN and other IRIS programs, especially the USArray Transportable Array, there was an opportunity to establish “pan-IRIS” metrics and procedures for tracking and reporting on data quality.
+Representatives from all IRIS programs were involved in the data quality initiative and sought synergies for enhanced quality control and reporting across all programs.

-A GSN Quality Assessment Team has been established, led by Kent Anderson as GSN Operations Manager, and involving members of the GSN Operations Group, the IRIS DMS and USArray.
-They will prepare a report on Data Quality Assessment and post information on these webpages to:
+A GSN Quality Assessment Team (QAT) was established, led then by Kent Anderson as GSN Operations Manager, and involving members of the GSN Operations Group, IRIS Data Services and USArray.
+They prepared a report on Data Quality Assessment to:

 - document current waveform quality problems on a station-by-station basis